shrideio/shoebox/README.md

 ### SMTP relay

 Certain services in this setup require an SMTP relay for sending email notifications.
-If your DNS provider includes a free email address, you may want to use the provider's SMTP server; otherwise, there are a few free emailing services with a limited number of messages sent per day/month (at least 100 emails a day).
+If your DNS provider includes a free email address, you may want to use the provider's SMTP server.
+Otherwise, there are a few free emailing services with a limited number of messages sent per day/month (at least 100 emails a day).

 - [SendPulse](https://sendpulse.com/prices/smtp) (12,000/month)
 - [Mailgun](https://www.mailgun.com/pricing-options) (10,000/month)